-- 5.8.
-For contracts greater than £2,000 excluding VAT the Clerk or RFO shall seek at least 3 fixed-price quotes; - 5.9. where the value is between £500 and £2,000 excluding VAT, the Clerk shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.
-For smaller purchases, the clerk shall seek to achieve value for money. - 5.11.
-Contracts must not be split into smaller lots to avoid compliance with these rules. - 5.12.
-The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
+- 5.9. where the value is between £500 and £2,000 excluding VAT, the Clerk shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.
+For smaller purchases, the clerk shall seek to achieve value for money.

+5.11.
+Contracts must not be split to avoid compliance with these rules.

+- 5.12.
+The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
 When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council.
 Avoidance of competition is not a valid reason. - 5.14.
 The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
 Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council, for any items below £2,000 excluding VAT. - a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under £500 excluding VAT - in respect of grants, a duly authorised committee within any limits set by council and in accordance with any policy statement agreed by the council. - the council for all items over £2,000;